-From huge festivals to smaller community revelries, the state of Washington celebrates the 4th of July in many different ways that is sure to satisfy even the most extravagant of tastes, but which ones are the absolute best when it comes to our great nation’s anniversary?
+From huge festivals to smaller community revelries, the state of Washington celebrates the 4th of July in many different ways that are sure to satisfy even the most extravagant of tastes, but which ones are the absolute best when it comes to our great nation’s anniversary?
 After all, you only get one chance every year to be a part of the perfect Independence Day bash, so you obviously want to be at the very best one.

 We have chosen our favorite 4th of July celebrations all across Washington and explain a little what each one is about so you can choose the one that you’ll be a part of this year.
-All of them, of course, are full of delicious food, amazing shows, and the warmth of the local people, but we try to include celebrations with something that made them unique or at least different enough from the rest.
+All of them, of course, is full of delicious food, amazing shows, and the warmth of the local people, but we try to include celebrations with something that made them unique or at least different enough from the rest.
 Enjoy!

 Tacoma’s Freedom Fair